alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 [2021](https://htmx.org/essays/rest-explained/),
 [2022](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/),
 [2023](https://htmx.org/essays/hateoas/)).
-* The whole notion of a universal grammar is a little hard to wrap one's head around because, well, someone has to agree out-of-band on what that grammar is, which seems to defeat the point a little.
+* The whole notion of a universal grammar is a little hard to wrap one's head around because, well, someone has to agree out-of-band on what that grammar is, which seems to defeat the point.
 For the sake of simplicity, assume here that it's the [web baseline](https://developer.mozilla.org/en-US/blog/baseline-unified-view-stable-web-features/).
 But how and why we agree on that grammar is an important (and somewhat under-developed) concept in REST.
+* I do believe, unfortunately, that at this point the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) impedes our ability to move forward with REST, since it blesses JSON APIs with a sort of "mostly REST" status (Level 2) that is not terribly useful (it's just a JSON API); all of the interesting properties of *representational* state transfer happen at "Level 3."
+Fowler more or less acknowledges this in the conclusion.

 <!-- # Cutting Floor -->